Legacy-Visuals-Project/Animatium/README.md

 - [X] forceHighAttackSpeedVisual
     - Description: Fakes the high attack speed visual, which stops the attack cooldown animation on items like the sword.
     - Type: BOOLEAN

+### Sky

+- [X] oldBlueVoidSky
+    - Description: Brings back the forgotten blue void part of the sky.
+(Fixes MC-257056)
+    - Type: BOOLEAN
+- [X] oldSkyHorizonHeight
+    - Description: Changes the horizon height to how it was in <=1.16.5.
+    - Type: BOOLEAN
+- [X] oldCloudHeight
+    - Description: Changes the cloud height back to 128 like in <=1.16.5.
+    - Type: BOOLEAN
   </details>